evulse/finderSelect/README.md

-# jQuery finderSelect
+# finderSelect | Jquery & Zepto Plugin

-[jQuery finderSelect](http://github.com/evulse/finderselect) Adds the ability to highlight table rows based on the standard single click, command/ctrl+click, command+drag/ctrl+drag and shift+click methods.
+[finderSelect](http://github.com/evulse/finderselect) Adds the ability to highlight table rows based on the standard single click, command/ctrl+click, command+drag/ctrl+drag and shift+click methods.
 This plugin will add a `selected` class to all active rows.

 ## How to Use